A Sound Type System for Secure Currency Flow: A type system for noninterference and call integrity

-\begin{theorem}[Preservation] Assume that $\Gamma \vdash S : \TCMD{s}$, $\Gamma \vdash \ENV{T}$, $\Gamma \vdash \ENV{SV}$, and $\ENV{T} \vdash \CONF{S, \ENV{SV}} \trans \ENV{SV}'$.
-Then, $\Gamma \vdash \ENV{SV} =_{s'} \ENV{SV}'$ for any $s'$ such that $s \not\ordleq s'$. \end{theorem}
+\begin{theorem}[Preservation] Assume that $\Sigma;\Gamma;\Delta \vdash S : \TCMD{s}$, $\Sigma;\Gamma;\Delta \vdash \ENV{T}$, $\Sigma;\Gamma;\Delta \vdash \ENV{SV}$, and $\ENV{T} \vdash \CONF{S, \ENV{SV}} \trans \ENV{SV}'$.
+Then, $\Gamma;\Delta \vdash \ENV{SV} =_{s'} \ENV{SV}'$ for any $s'$ such that $s \not\ordleq s'$. \end{theorem}

-The Preservation theorem assures us that the promise made by the type $\TCMD{s}$ is actually fulfilled.
-If $\Gamma \vdash S : \TCMD{s}$, then every variable or field written to in $S$ will be of level $s$ \emph{or higher}; hence every variable or field \edited[blue]{of a level that is \emph{strictly lower} than, or incomparable to, $s$} will be unaffected.
-Thus, the pre- and post-transition states will be equal on all values stored in variables or fields of level $s'$ or lower, since they cannot have been changed during the execution of $S$. \begin{edited}[blue] In other words, what is shown to be `preserved' in this theorem is the \emph{values} at levels lower than, or incomparable to, $s$.
+The Preservation theorem assures us that the promise made by the type $\TCMD{s}$ is actually fulfilled: if $S$ is typed as $\TCMD{s}$, then every variable or field written to in $S$ will be of level $s$ \emph{or higher}; hence every variable or field of a level that is \emph{strictly lower} than or incomparable to $s$ will be unaffected.
+Thus, the pre- and post-transition states will be equal on all values stored in variables or fields of level $s'$ or lower, since they cannot have been changed during the execution of $S$.
+In other words, what is shown to be `preserved' in this theorem is the \emph{values} at levels lower than or incomparable to $s$.

-Note that the theorem does not show preservation of \emph{well-typedness} for the environments (as is otherwise usually required in preservation proofs for type systems).
-Indeed, a result saying that also $\Gamma \vdash \ENV{SV}'$ would be pointless.
-As can be seen in Figure~\ref{fig:typerules_env}, the type judgment $\Gamma \vdash \ENV{SV}$ only ensures that every field and variable in $\ENV{SV}$ has \emph{any} type in $\Gamma$.
-The \emph{number} of declared fields and variables cannot change between the pre- and post-states of a transition (this is ensured by the rule \nameref{ts_bss_decv}); only the stored values can change, but there is no inherent relationship between a value and its assigned security level. \end{edited}
+Note that the theorem does not show preservation of data types for the environments (as is otherwise usually required in preservation proofs for type systems); i.e.\@ we do not show that variables of type $\TINT$ still contain integer typed values after the transitions, and similarly for booleans.
+As can be seen in Figure~\ref{fig:type_rules_env}, the type judgment $\Sigma;\Gamma;\Delta \vdash \ENV{SV}$ only ensures that every field and variable in $\ENV{SV}$ has \emph{some} type in $\Gamma$ and $\Delta$.
+The \emph{number} of declared fields and variables cannot change between the pre- and post-states of a transition (this is ensured by the rule \nameref{ts_bss_decv}); only the stored values can change, but there is no inherent relationship between a value and its assigned security level.